sourcejs/Source/docs/base/readme.md

 $ yo sourcejs
 ```

-If you're running Windows, and have some issues with [jsdom](https://github.com/tmpvar/jsdom) dependencies compilation, check this [topic](https://github.com/sourcejs/Source/issues/23).
+If you're running Windows and have some issues with [jsdom](https://github.com/tmpvar/jsdom) dependencies compilation, check this [topic](https://github.com/sourcejs/Source/issues/23).

 ### Run Commands